spmeesseman/vscode-extjs/README.md

 ### The include Setting

-The **include** path can be set to a string or an array of strings of additional paths to index.
+The **include** path(s) can be set to a string or an array of strings of additional paths to be indexed.
 These strings must be in the form:

     NAME|RELATIVE_DIRECTORY